 Use your strong hand to cradle the ball from behind and from underneath.
 Your fingertips should be in a slight 'bent position' (not pointing straight out).

 Place your other hand to the side of the ball.
 That helps to stabilize it in your palm and provide a little extra boost with spin.

-The power in the shot comes from your legs muscles.
+Power in the netball shot comes from your legs muscles.
 Whereas, your hands and arms provide the directional control.